-- issued an aggregate of 20,916,812 shares of common stock to existing stockholders of Playboy; - assumed Playboy options exercisable for an aggregate of 3,560,541 shares of common stock at a weighted average exercise price of \$5.61; and - assumed the obligation to issue shares in respect of terminated Playboy RSUs for an aggregate of 2,045,634 shares of common stock to be settled one year following the Closing Date.
+On February 10, 2021, the Business Combination was consummated, and MCAC (i) issued an aggregate of 20,916,812 shares of its common stock to existing stockholders of Legacy Playboy, (ii) assumed Legacy Playboy options exercisable for an aggregate of 3,560,541 shares of MCAC common stock at a weighted-average exercise price of \$5.61 and (iii) assumed the obligation to issue shares in respect of terminated Legacy Playboy restricted stock units ("RSUs") for an aggregate of 2,045,634 shares of MCAC common stock to be settled one year following the closing date.
+In addition, in connection with the consummation of the Business Combination, MCAC was renamed "PLBY Group, Inc." We incurred

-Prior to the Business Combination